nearform/titus/docs/devops/README.md

 An example deployment of Titus to [GCP] is provided.
 For simplicity, we use a CD pipeline workflow which follows master branch changes and does an automatic deployment.
 There is a working examples of a CD pipeline in the `.github/workflows` folder.

 ### Deploy Titus on AWS with Mira
 An example deployment of Titus to [AWS] is provided.
-The deployment is done using [Mira] and [Cdk].
-A full description of the deployment process can be find in the [titus-infra-aws-mira] package.
+The deployment is done using [Mira] and [CDK].
+A full description of the deployment process can be found in the [titus-infra-aws-mira] package.

 **Note:** CD workflow pipelines are expected to be adjusted or completely changed to fulfill project needs.